 This year—2012—marks the fortieth year since that lost young man became a Christian, and a different kind of stranger in a world he never made.
 And as the years go by… in fact in the last five years or so the realization of this truth has hit home to me like never before… and I am not going to be able to adequately express the way I feel about this… but I am often… I am struggling for words here… I am transfixed by this… as I dwell on this and its ultimate implications… I am so thankful, but thankful is not a large enough word… I am more and more… utterly undone with gratitude… with the realization, the awareness, that the Lord Jesus Christ at Calvary DEALT WITH THE PRIMAL FAULT.

 My fellow Christian, whatever your problems and troubles, do not despair.
 Know this and REJOICE… and my fellow man as well, whoever you are, wherever you may be in this troubled world of ours—do not despair.
 Believe, and REJOICE.
 When the Lord Jesus Christ hung bleeding on that Cross at Calvary and died, He dealt with the primal fault—sin in the heart of man—in your heart, and mine.
 He dealt with the primal fault.
-He died to sin.
-He put away sin by the sacrifice of Himself.
+Sin.
+And sin’s consequence.
+Death.

 O happy day!
 O happy day!
 When Jesus washed my sins away…!